 Medicare is the federal health insurance program for people who are 65 or older, certain younger people with disabilities, and people with End-Stage Renal Disease (permanent kidney failure requiring dialysis or a transplant, sometimes called ESRD).

-The different parts of Medicare help cover specific services:
+There are different parts of Medicare that help cover specific services:

 Medicare Part A (Hospital Insurance)

 Part A covers inpatient hospital stays, care in a skilled nursing facility, hospice care, and some home health care.

 Part B covers certain doctors’ services, outpatient care, medical supplies, and some preventive services.

 Medicare Advantage is a type of Medicare health plan offered by a private company that contracts with Medicare to provide you with all your Part A and Part B benefits.
 Medicare Advantage Plans include (HMO) Health Maintenance Organizations, (PPO)Preferred Provider Organizations, Private Fee-for-Service Plans, Special Needs Plans, and Medicare Medical Savings Account Plans.
 If you’re enrolled in a Medicare Advantage Plan, most Medicare services are covered through the plan and aren’t paid for under Original Medicare.

 Some Medicare Advantage Plans offer prescription drug coverage.
 Medicare offers prescription drug coverage to everyone with Medicare.
 If you decide not to join a Medicare Prescription Drug Plan (Part D) when you’re first eligible, or if you decide not to join a Medicare Advantage Plan (Part C) (like an HMO or PPO) or other Medicare health plan that offers Medicare prescription drug coverage, you’ll likely pay a late enrollment penalty unless you have other creditable prescription drug coverage, or you get extra help.